crazybie/linear_ac/README.md

 6. Memory efficient.
 Memories are more compact, CPU cache-friendly.
 7. Allows build-in allocated objects to be attached to the Lac allocated objects.
 8. Support concurrency.
-9. Provide protobuf2 like APIs.
+9. Provide protobuf2 style APIs.

 ## Limitations